 ReStores provide discounted used, surplus building materials, appliances and furniture.

-Find the program detail and contact your local organisations managing WAP.
+Find the program detail and contact your local organizations managing WAP.

 Find more info about the program eligibility and your local organisations managing LIHEAP.